kermitt2/delft/doc/sequence_labeling.md

 - `load_data_and_labels_ontonotes` — Ontonotes 5.0 corpus

 After training, the model can be applied with `model.tag(...)` or via a CLI wrapper modelled on `nerTagger.py`'s `train` / `train_eval` / `tag` actions.

+### Whole text sub-tokenization

+A transformer is given pre-tokenized sequences, and by default sub-tokenizes them token by token, as if a space came before every token.
+A SentencePiece or byte-level BPE tokenizer (RoBERTa, CamemBERT, XLM-R, ...) marks each token with its leading-space symbol, even a comma or a closing bracket that no space precedes in real text, which is not what the transformer was pretrained on.
+With `--whole-text-tokenization` (or `whole_text_tokenization=True` for `Sequence`), the tokens of a sequence are joined back into a text with the usual spacing of punctuation, the text is sub-tokenized as a whole, and every sub-token is aligned on the token its characters belong to with the offsets the tokenizer returns.
+When one sub-token spans several tokens (`50%)` as `50` and `%)`), those tokens share the label predicted for it.

+The option is saved with the model, which is then tagged the way it was trained.
+See `delft.sequenceLabelling.whole_text`.